hubertp/type-debugger-tutorial/us-inference.md

 In `res2a` application:
  - Whay is the type of `res2a`?
  - What are the inferred type arguments for `T` and `CC`?
  - What is the inferred implicit argument?
 Where there any other competing implicits?
-What affects the inference of type argument for `To`?
+What affects the inference of type argument for `To` in `CanBuildFrom` parameter?

 In `res2b` application:
  - Whay is the type of `res2b`?